Laim/AssetTrakr/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+- OS: [e.g. Windows 10 LTS]
-- Application Version: [eg 1.0]
+- AssetTrakr Version: [eg 1.0]
-- Database Version: [eg 1.0]
+- Migrator Version: [eg 1.0]

 **Product(Remove as required):**
-- AssetTrakr
-- AssetTrakr.Update.App
+- AssetTrakr.App
-- Efbundle
+- AssetTrakr.App.Migrator

 **Additional context**
 Add any other context about the problem here.